Alison Etheridge: Awards and honours

 and was appointed Officer of the Order of the British Empire (OBE) in the 2017 Birthday Honours for services to science.
 The University of Edinburgh awarded her an honorary Doctor of Science degree in 2018/19.
 She has served on the Engineering and Physical Sciences Research Council (EPSRC)'s Strategic Advisory Network and its Mathematical Sciences Strategic Advisory Team.
 She was appointed to the Council of the EPSRC in 2018.

 She is a Trustee of the Royal Society and a member of its governing council.
 In September 2021 she became the chair of the Council for the Mathematical Sciences.
+In 2024 she was elected the first president of the new UK Academy for the Mathematical Sciences.

-She was elected to the American Academy of Arts and Sciences in 2023.

-In 2023, she was elected to the National Academy of Sciences.
+In 2023 she was elected to both the American Academy of Arts and Sciences and the National Academy of Sciences.